Mets find relief in New Year, introducing Dellin Betances

 “He’s probably one of the players that I would say is just hungry for baseball,” Betances said of rookie manager Carlos Beltrán.
 “Obviously, him being the manager here definitely helped out.
 I know how much a lot of the players are going to be excited to play for a guy like that, a future Hall of Famer.”

-“I think Carlos had a relationship with Dellin and the fact that both were here in New York presented opportunities for them to be in communication,” said Mets general manager Brodie Van Wagenen, noting that several teams were interested in Betances.
-“Canó, he got involved closer to the end, and Carlos again had a conversation late in the process.
-But Carlos more regularly and then Robbie more actively.”

-Listed at 6-foot-8 and 265 pounds, Betances strikes an imposing presence on the mound.
+Listed at 6-foot-8 and 265 pounds, Betances strikes an imposing presence.
 He can throw in the high-90s, his fastball coupled with an effective knuckle curve.
-He appeared in 358 regular-season games with the Yankees, posting a 2.36 ERA.
+He appeared in 358 regular season games with the Yankees, posting a 2.36 ERA.

-“He’s got size, he’s got strength and he’s got swagger when he takes the mound,” Van Wagenen said of his club’s newest acquisition.
+“He’s got size, he’s got strength and he’s got swagger when he takes the mound,” general manager Brodie Van Wagenen said.
 “His power stuff can overmatch and overpower, and ultimately he can intimidate his opposing hitters.”

 Opponents have hit just .170 against Betances during his career, the third-lowest mark among active players with at least 300 innings pitched.